How to Run Your Restaurant During the COVID-19 Pandemic

 2. Ensure Social Distancing Whenever Possible

 Another way to encourage social distancing is to ask employees to maintain six feet of distance.
 You may need to make changes to your restaurant layout or operations in order to achieve this.
 In addition, be sure to space out tables so that patrons aren’t close to each other when dining in your establishment.

 3. Take Employees’ Temperatures Before Each Shift

-4. Provide Disposable Menus
+4. Provide Digital Or Disposable Menus

-5. Stick to a Strict Cleaning Schedule
+5. Implement a Strict Cleaning Schedule

 6. Install Barriers

 In addition to social distancing measures, you should purchase and install sneeze guards and other barriers for your restaurant.
-These barriers can be added to any buffet or self-serve station to keep patrons safe.
+These barriers can be added to any buffet, self-serve station, or host area to keep patrons safe.

-Running a restaurant during these unprecedented times is challenging, to say the least.
-However, by taking the necessary precautions, you can continue to maintain your operations safely and productively.
+Being a restaurant owner during these unprecedented times is challenging, to say the least.
+However, by taking the necessary precautions, you can maintain your operations safely and productively.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.